Gunboat 68

 68.06 – Convexity2

-Well, it’s “Price on Application” and it will depend on the pack you choose (regatta? cruising?) and the options you go for, but have around €6 million tucked into your back pocket to even start the conversation.
-This could easily head up to €7.5 to €8m if you went for the full regatta option with carbon overload, rotating mast and so on.
-Don’t forget to budget for the VAT!
-There’s always a silver lining though.
-If any boat holds its value, it’s a Gunboat.
+Well, you’ll only be able to get a second hand model now, as this model has been replaced by the Gunboat 70.
+Have around €6 million tucked into your back pocket to even start the conversation.
+This could easily head up to €7.5 to €8m depending on the options on the boat.
+If any yacht holds its value, it’s a Gunboat.
 There aren’t many of them, and demand outstrips supply if you want one quickly.
 If you have the capital and only want to hold onto a 68 for a couple of years, you might like the depreciation/appreciation numbers.

 Gunboat has offices in Newport RI, (USA )and La Grande Motte, France.